your adventure in

 See approved general education options list of courses for courses in Biological Sciences, Humanities, Physical Sciences and Social Sciences

-ISU requires a 3 credit U.S. Diversity course (satisfied by HDFS 2400) and a 3 credit international perspective course (usually met through a University approved humanities or social science options from the approved general education options list).
+ISU requires a 3 credit U.S. Cultures and Communities (formerly U.S. Diversity) course (satisfied by HDFS 2400) and a 3 credit international perspective course (usually met through a University approved humanities or social science options from the approved general education options list).